The X-Files (film): Plot

 In 35,000 B.C. during the Ice Age, in what will become North Texas, two cavemen hunters encounter an extraterrestrial life form in a cave, which kills one and infects the other with a black oil-like substance.
-In 1998, a boy falls into a hole and is also infected by the black oil after it seeps from the ground.
+In 1998, a boy falls into a hole and is infected by the black oil that seeps from the ground.
 Firefighters who enter the hole to rescue him do not come out.
-A team of men wearing hazmat suits later extract the bodies of the boy and the firefighters.
+A team of men wearing hazmat suits later extracts the bodies of the boy and the firefighters.
 Meanwhile, FBI Special Agents Fox Mulder and Dana Scully, investigating a bomb threat against a federal building in Dallas, discover the bomb in a building across the street.
 As the building is evacuated, Special Agent in Charge Darius Michaud remains, ostensibly to disarm the bomb.
-However, he simply waits for the bomb to detonate.
+Instead, he simply waits for the bomb to detonate.

-Mulder and Scully are later chastised because, in addition to Michaud, the firefighters and the boy were in the building during the bombing.
+At the Office of Professional Review hearing supervised by FBI Assistant Director Jana Cassidy, Mulder and Scully are chastised because the firefighters and the boy were also in the building during the bombing.
 That evening, Mulder is accosted by paranoid doctor Alvin Kurtzweil, who explains that the "victims" were already dead and that the bombing was staged to cover up how they died.
 At the hospital morgue, Scully examines one of the victims, finding evidence of an alien virus.
 Meanwhile, The Smoking Man goes to Texas, where Dr. Ben Bronschweig shows him one of the lost firefighters, who now has an alien organism residing inside his body.
 The Smoking Man orders Bronschweig to administer a vaccine to it, but to burn the body if it fails.
 Later, the alien organism gestates and kills Bronschweig.

-Mulder and Scully travel to the site of the hole in Texas, finding it has been hastily turned into a new playground, and encountering the boys whose friend fell inside.
-Driving in the direction indicated by the boys, the pair encounters a train with white gasoline tankers and follow it to a cornfield surrounding two glowing domes.
+Mulder and Scully travel to the site of the hole in Texas, where they find it has been hastily turned into a new playground, and encounter the boys whose friend fell in.
+Driving in the direction the boys indicated, the pair encounters a train of white gasoline tankers and follows it to a cornfield surrounding two glowing domes.
 Inside the domes, grates in the floor open and swarms of bees fly out, overwhelming the agents.
-They flee through an adjacent cornfield, chased by black helicopters, but manage to escape when the helicopters disappear.
+They flee through an adjacent cornfield, chased by black helicopters, and escape when the helicopters disappear.